saniti/EQH/LOCAL_SETUP.md

 # Local Setup Guide - Horse Health Monitoring System

-This guide will help you run the complete Horse Health Monitoring System 100% locally on your machine.
+This guide will help you run the complete Horse Health Monitoring System 100% locally on your machine **without any cloud dependencies**.

 ## Prerequisites